 When people are severely ill, under substantial stress, or near death and ask or suggest that a practitioner talk about religious issues

 When people tell a practitioner that they are religious and that religion helps them cope with illness

 When religious needs are evident and may be affecting person's health or health behaviors

 Sometimes older people are more comfortable accepting counseling from a member of the clergy rather than from a mental health practitioner.
-When clergy members are trained in counseling and in recognizing when people need professional mental health care, such religious counselors can be very helpful.
+Clergy members who are trained in counseling and in recognizing when people need professional mental health care can be very helpful.
 Clergy members can also help the person obtain needed community supports—for example, by visiting after a person has been discharged from the hospital or providing meals or transportation.